Correction: Resolutions of the Annual General Meeting of AS Tallinna Sadam

 3.2.
 To appoint Aare Tark, Raigo Uukkivi, Ahti Kuningas, Urmas Kaarlep, Üllar Jaaksoo, Maarika Liivamägi, Riho Unt and Veiko Sepp as members of the Supervisory Board of AS Tallinna Sadam for the term of office from 01.07.2020 to 30.06.2022.

-The minutes of the general meeting will be published on the website of Tallinna Sadam https://www.ts.ee/en/investor/agm/ no later than 06.07.2020.
+The voting record of the general meeting has been published on the website of Tallinna Sadam https://www.ts.ee/en/investor/agm/.

 Tallinna Sadam is one of the largest cargo- and passenger port complexes in the Baltic Sea region, which in 2019 serviced 10.64 million passengers and 19.9 million tons of cargo.
 In addition to passenger and freight services, Tallinna Sadam group also operates in shipping business via its subsidiaries – OÜ TS Laevad provides ferry services between the Estonian mainland and the largest islands, and OÜ TS Shipping charters its multifunctional vessel Botnica for icebreaking and construction services in Estonia and offshore projects abroad.
 Tallinna Sadam group is also a shareholder of an associate AS Green Marine, which provides waste management services.
 According to audited financial results, Tallinna Sadam group’s sales in 2019 totaled EUR 130.5 million, adjusted EBITDA EUR 74.3 million and net profit EUR 44.4 million.